reasonml/reasonml.github.io/docs/quickstart-javascript.md

 When developing, instead of running `npm run build` each time, run `npm run start` to start a watcher that recompiles on file change.

+By default, the `basic-reason` theme configures BuckleScript to output compiled JavaScript files to the `src` directory, alongside the Reason files they were produced from.
+If you prefer to keep your handwritten and generated files separate, editing `bsconfig.json` to set `in-source` to `false` will cause the compiled files to be output to the `lib` directory instead.

 Next:

 - Read more about how we compile to JavaScript through our partner project, [BuckleScript](https://bucklescript.github.io).